 - Place a heavy pot on a burner and heat the oil.

-- Cook until okra is no longer slimy and browned, which takes about a half hour to an hour; add a small amount of water if okra begins to stick to the pot.
+- Cook until the okra is browned and no longer slimy, which takes about a half hour to an hour; add a small amount of water if the okra sticks to the pot.

-- Stir in garlic and let simmer for a few more minutes.
+- Stir in the garlic and let simmer for a few more minutes.

 - Season with salt and red cayenne pepper.